NEWS

 Conversely, with a popular image, when the finite [limited] edition sells out interest can be deflected toward other images by the artist.
 Limited supply can, therefore, drive interest toward an artist’s entire body of work.

-The term edition should not be used retrospectively, rather the print number, or an estimate of the this.
+The term edition should not be used retrospectively, rather the print number, or an estimate of this.

 Included in this calculation should be a list of works held by public collections.